TanvirArjel/TanvirArjel.Blazor/README.md

 This library is extending ASP.NET Core Blazor functionalities to ease most common tasks for the developers.
 Currently, it has the following functionalities:

 1. Adding constructor dependency injection support for the Blazor Components.
+2. Useful extension methods on **NavigationManager** to handle query strings.
-2. A pagination component to display pagination UI in Blazor Components.
+3. A pagination component to display pagination UI in Blazor Components.

 ## ⭐ Giving a star ⭐